HMS Ledbury (L90): Background and preliminary movements

 On 9 August 1942, Ledbury sailed from Gibraltar, sighted the convoy in the afternoon, and took its convoy screening station.
 An hour before midnight on 10 August she left the convoy and proceeded to refuel from the tanker Dingledale, an operation that took place early in the morning of 11 August.
 Ledbury took aboard 101 tons of fuel.
 Just before ten o'clock in the morning, the destroyer took station as starboard wing ship of screen.
 In the afternoon, HMS Eagle was hit by torpedoes, with Derwent ordering Ledbury to stand by the stricken aircraft carrier.
 As Eagle sank, one destroyer and the tug Jaunty stopped, picking up survivors in the oil patches in the water.
 As Ledbury reached survivors, she was ordered to rejoin the convoy.
 The convoy now suffered a series of aerial attacks with the gunner of Ledburys port Oerlikon thought to have shot down one plane, although many other ships were firing at this machine.
 At 21:00, Ledbury was ordered to Anti-Aircraft station, with one cable on the starboard beam of No. 43.
 Early on the morning of 12 August, the destroyer was ordered by HMS Nelson to investigate a periscope reported on the starboard quarter of No.43.
 Nelson reported a submarine periscope bearing north of her, and Ledbury deployed single scare charges to cover HMS Indomitable from this submarine, and destroyers astern of her appeared to follow up this contact.
-At nine o'clock in the morning, an air attack by Junkers 88s developed on the convoy, with one Junkers 88 crashing at bearing 058 degrees.
+At nine o'clock in the morning, an air attack by Junkers 88s developed on the convoy, with one Junkers Ju 88 crashing at bearing 058 degrees.
 Four small bombs were seen to go by the bridge, landing on the starboard side, and a large bomb came near the port quarter.
 In the ensuing mayhem, Ledbury was ordered to fill in gaps in the screen caused by ships falling back on contact.
 On the way to this position three airmen were seen coming down by parachute.
 One was picked up and found to be German, the others were abandoned.
 The captured airman stated that the last raid consisted of Luftwaffe airmen flying Junkers 88s from Sicily; and that he had been shot down by close range weapons from the convoy.
 Ledbury's crew noted that the most interesting thing about the pilot was that the nails of his boots were made of wood.
 Yet another aerial attack ensued, this time by dive-bombers.
 Two groups approached from ahead, but neither got over the convoy.
 Two of these planes were shot down by gunfire.
 After this attack, the destroyer resumed station on the starboard side of the convoy.
 An attack by Junkers 88s soon started whilst escort fighters were still refuelling.
 Ledbury suffered another near miss off her port quarter.
 One ship in the convoy was damaged, and HMS Bramham stood by her.